mshokrnezhad/JS-based_CSV_Reader/README.md

 # JS_CSV_Reader
-A Simple JavaScript-based CSV reader to find the habitable planets :)
+A simple JavaScript-based CSV reader to find the habitable planets :)